 Debt issued by MSCBA on behalf of the nine public universities is high with \$1.3 billion of pro-forma debt.
-Following a capital-intensive, multi-year period, capital spending across the system has slowed significantly, as demonstrated by the current issuance of a modest \$19 million.
+Following a capital-intensive, multi-year period, capital spending across the system has slowed significantly, as demonstrated by the current issuance of a modest \$18 million.
 Management reports that while there are currently no concrete plans to add new beds to the system, the Massachusetts Maritime Academy is considering an addition of 150-180 beds due to high utilization rates.
 The Aa2 rating heavily incorporates an expectation that the pace of new money borrowing will remain low in coming years.

-The authority has received approval to support projects on Massachusetts community college campuses, though the only outstanding debt was issued during FY 2014.
-Those bonds, currently outstanding in the amount of \$2.8 million are backed by auxiliary revenue, reserves, and an intercept of appropriations of only that one community college.
+The authority receives approval to support projects on Massachusetts community college campuses.
+The most recent issue was in fiscal 2017.
+These bonds, currently outstanding in the amount of \$5.7 million are backed by auxiliary revenue, reserves, and an intercept of appropriations of only that one community college.
 The community college debt does not have any claim on the revenue or reserves of the nine state universities.